Mahón-Menorca Cheese vs Munster Cheese

 Mahón-Menorca's texture can be described as "firm".
 Munster Cheese has a fat content of 45-48%.
 Munster's texture can be described as "semisoft".

-Mahón-Menorca Cheese has a salty and spicy flavor.
+Mahón-Menorca Cheese has a salty and spicy taste.
 Mahón-Menorca's aroma can be described as "lactic, buttery".
-Munster Cheese has a strong, gamey flavor.
+Munster Cheese has a strong, gamey taste.
 Munster's aroma can be described as "gamey, aromatic".

 Appearance and Aging